Dr. Juliet Waterkeyn, Co-founder

 Our CHCs cleaned up Chiredzi Town in 2010, Masvingo Town 2011, Mutare in 2012, and Chipinge Town and Bindura in 2013.
 ‘Seeing is believing’ and more and more NGOs were beginning to adopt our style of community mobilisation.

 In 2001 we started CHCs through Care International in Sierra Leone in two District (Bo and Moyamba).
 Many other NGOs took up this initiative and by 2005 they had produced a manual for CHCs which used the clubs to build social cohesion after the devastating civil war.
+We returned years later in 2014 to conduct an evaluation of health promotion methods in the country which had largely adopted CLTS.
+However CARE was still using the CHC concept in child health programmes and finding it effective in mobilising and reducing disease according to an assessment in 2007.

 From 2007 -2010, Africa AHEAD concentrated on work in South Africa, training municipal workers who eventually started over 400 CHCs in the informal settlements around Cape Town.
-Funded by Danida we also started a small pilot project in Umzimkulu in Kwa Zulu Natal, and did a trial in an informal settlement north of Durban.
+Funded by Danida we also started a small pilot project in Umzimkulu in Kwa Zulu Natal, and a trial in an informal settlement north of Durban.

 From 2009 – 2011, we were engaging in Asia, and developed training package for Vietnam, training the core national trainers who started a successful programme in three Provinces.

 We also did a small demonstration project in Namibia with CURVE Waters and ISOE to show how CHCs can be used in high density suburbs to manage ablution blocks.
+Regis Maitmati trained for other NGOs in other countries such as Namibia, Zambia, Malawi and South Sudan.

 The most successful scale up to date has been in Rwanda where from 2010, the Ministry of Health adopted the approach nationwide in the Community Based Environmental Health Promotion Programme, starting up in all 14,000 villages.
 To-date (2014) 30% of all the villages have had training and the scale up is on-going.

 In 2012 the Gates Foundation agreed to fund a Randomised Control Trial to test the cost effectiveness of the CHC Model in the prevention of disease.
+This continued until 2016, when the results werre published, showing results which were less impressive than expected.
+However, Africa AHEAD continued for two further years and continued to monitor hygiene behaviour which by the end of 2017 showed results comparable to Zimbabwe.

 In 2013, we opened in Uganda working with International Lifeline Fund to compliment their successful water project in Apac District by adding the CHC component to achieve hygiene behaviour change.